andydevs/blog/_drafts/experiments-with-css-grid.md

 ![Adding Fonts](/assets/images/experiments-with-css-grid/adding-fonts.jpg)

+Looking back, in an actual app, I'd consider creating a separate class which controls theming and adding that in alongside layout in the root div.

 ## Styling the post snippets

 Now I want the post snippet to have the header right at top, the button group right at the bottom, and the remaining space to be filled with the content.

-I was originally thinking that I would use `display: flex` and set the `.content` div to have `flex: 1` so that it could fill the-
+I could use `display: flex` and set the `.content` div to have `flex: 1` so that it could fill the-

 **NAHFAM&trade;**